maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 * * *

-Here's the rub: as flexible as CSS is, I have no idea how to style an `<hr />` so that it looks the way these guys seem to want it to look without embedding a small image at every `<hr />`, which introduces its own set of problems.
+Here's the rub: as flexible as CSS is, I have no idea how to style an `<hr>` so that it looks the way these guys seem to want it to look without embedding a small image at every `<hr>`, which introduces its own set of problems.

-* According to [Prokop][], an image `<hr />` has visual bugs in IE and Opera, so he resorts to a bit of a hack, namely wrapping the `<hr />` in a div with some additional rules, which is a bit of a nonstarter for markdown users -- we need something that automatically expands from `* * *` and looks right.
+* According to [Prokop][], an image `<hr>` has visual bugs in IE and Opera, so he resorts to a bit of a hack, namely wrapping the `<hr>` in a div with some additional rules, which is a bit of a nonstarter for markdown users -- we need something that automatically expands from `* * *` and looks right.
 * I've tried this in the past and it looked kind of lo-res and not great on a retina display

 [Prokop]: http://www.sovavsiti.cz/css/hr.html